ReqwerT/labenv/readme.md

 ---

-## Bare Metal Debian İçin Test Ortamını Sağlayan Sistemler
+## Systems Providing Test Environment for Bare Metal Debian

-  -  VMware ile test gerçekleştirmek için tıklayın
+  - Click to test with VMware
-  -  Hyper-V ile test gerçekleştirmek için tıklayın
+  - Click to test with Hyper-V
-  -  Libvirt ile test gerçekleştirmek için tıklayın
+  - Click to test with Libvirt